When Does Advent Start?

 - Time after Pentecost - our spiritual growth, as we reflect on and put into practice the biblical instructions in the Gospels, Epistles, and other Holy Scriptures.

-When does Advent start? - A Call to Renewal
+Advent is a Call to Renewal

 Advent is an excellent time of renewal, to make a new beginning.
 It's an excellent opportunity to renew our fervor and zeal for spiritual things.